Understand your company's position and learn more about the options available

-The coronavirus pandemic has pushed many businesses in the IT sector into decline, resulting in eventual company liquidation.
 Contact Real Business Rescue for expert guidance from a licensed insolvency practitioner at time and place convenient for you.
 Our service is 100% confidential as we understand the sensitivity around the viability of your business and the future of your workforce.

 John had been working as an IT contractor for the last 13 years, providing consultancy services to businesses in the financial services sector.
 Since the coronavirus lockdown in March and the announcement of the IR35 private sector reform, market conditions became severely challenging and the business had been struggling to secure work.

 The uncertainty surrounding the coronavirus pandemic and social distancing measures pushed John’s IT businesses into decline.
 As global leaders in the accountancy sector closed their doors to allow for home working and businesses embarked on cost-cutting exercises to minimise overheads, available contract work became severely reduced.

 John was no longer able to maintain his company debts, totalling to £50k to HMRC in VAT arrears and £4.5k on a company credit card, stacked against his £10k bank balance.
 John’s typical contract work resulted in the use of multiple, industry-standard software platforms which were up for renewal at the end of the year, coming to £6k.